-Note: For more information on taking pictures, see "Taking Pictures" on page 86.
+Note: For more information on taking pictures, see "Taking Pictures" on page 81.

-1 While in a Private call, press @ under Camera.
+1 While in a Private call, press ⊙ under Camera.

-- 2 When the picture you want to capture is in view, press ⊖ or press ∠ under Capture. - 3 To save the picture so you can send it, press ⊖.
+- 2 When the picture you want to capture is in view, press ® or press under Capture. - 3 To save the picture so you can send it, press ®. or press ⊙ under Save. -or-

-To discard the picture without sending it, press under Discard.
+To discard the picture without sending it, press of under Discard.
 Repeat step 2 until you capture a picture you want to send.